-Morgan Stanley applied the multiples based on CCE's trading performance to the relevant financial statistics of PBG shown above to calculate PBG's implied prices per share and then averaged the results for the two years.
-Based on the number of outstanding shares of PBG common stock, restricted stock units and stock options to acquire PBG common stock, Morgan Stanley estimated the implied value per share of PBG common stock as of July 31, 2009 as follows:
+Morgan Stanley applied these multiples to the relevant financial statistics of PBG based on equity research estimates and then averaged the results for the two years.
+Based on the number of outstanding shares of PBG common stock and stock options to acquire PBG common stock, Morgan Stanley estimated the implied value per share of PBG common stock as of July 31, 2009 as follows:

-Representative Multiple Implied Value Per Share Aggregate Value to Estimated EBITDA (average of calendar years 2009 and 2010) 2009: 6.8x, 2010: 6.6x \$26 Price to Estimated Earnings per Share (average of calendar years 2009 and 2010) 2009: 12.5x, 2010: 11.3x \$30
+Representative Multiple Implied Val ue Per Share Aggregate Value to Estimated EBITDA (average of calendar years 2009 and 2010) 2009: 6.8x, 2010: 6.6x \$ 26 Price to Estimated Earnings per Share (average of calendar years 2009 and 2010) 2009: 12.5x, 2010: 11.3x \$ 30

-In connection with its analysis, Morgan Stanley noted that the consideration to be received by the holders of shares of PBG common stock pursuant to the merger agreement was \$36.50 in cash per share or 0.6432 shares of PepsiCo common stock per share (which as of July 31, 2009 had a value of \$36.50 per share, calculated by multiplying 0.6432 by the closing price of PepsiCo common stock of \$56.75 on that date) (subject to proration other adjustments as set forth in the merger agreement).
+In connection with its analysis, Morgan Stanley noted that the consideration to be received by the holders of shares of PBG common stock pursuant to the merger agreement was \$36.50 in cash per share or 0.6432 shares of PepsiCo common stock per share (which as of July 31, 2009 had a value of \$36.50 per share, calculated by multiplying 0.6432 by the closing price of PepsiCo common stock of \$56.75 on that date) (subject to proration and other adjustments as set forth in the merger agreement).

 CCE is not identical to PBG.
-In evaluating the comparable companies, Morgan Stanley made judgments and assumptions with regard to general business, market and financial conditions and other matters, which are beyond the control of PBG, such as the impact of competition on the business of PBG or the industry generally, industry growth and the absence of any material adverse change in the financial condition of PBG or the industry the financial markets in general, which could affect the public trading value of the companies.
+In evaluating the comparable companies, Morgan Stanley made judgments and assumptions with regard to general business, market and financial conditions and other matters, which are beyond the control of PBG, such as the impact of competition on the business of PBG or the industry generally, industry growth and the absence of any material adverse change in the financial condition of PBG or the industry or in the financial markets in general, which could affect the public trading value of the companies.